46th Academy Awards: Streaking incident

-The 46th Academy Awards ceremony is perhaps best remembered as the one in which a streaker named Robert Opel ran across the stage naked while flashing a peace sign with his hand.
+During the awards ceremony a streaker named Robert Opel ran across the stage naked while flashing a peace sign with his hand.
 In response, host David Niven jokingly quipped, "Isn't it fascinating to think that probably the only laugh that man will ever get in his life is by stripping off and showing his shortcomings?"
 Terrence O'Flaherty, a columnist from San Francisco, responded by saying that "there's only one trouble with streaking—the wrong people usually do it.
 The ones who should have removed their clothes were Cher Bono, Twiggy and Elizabeth Taylor".

 The incident would be referenced 50 years later during the 96th Academy Awards in 2024; host Jimmy Kimmel brought up the streaker and asked the audience, "can you imagine a naked man at the Oscars today?"
 Eventually, a "nude" John Cena, holding the award envelope for Best Costume Design over his crotch, emerged from backstage.